-The origins of the village, located on the Grindstone Creek and crossed by the historic Dundas Street road, dates from 1805 when Alexander Brown, a retired fur company trader was awarded land and established a small sawmill near the Great Falls.
-In 1823, Ebenezer Culver Griffin, an ambitious young industrialist, saw the potential that the Grindstone Creek possessed, and following his purchase of Brown’s property, had the land surveyed for village lots and constructed mills along the creek to serve the needs of the pioneer settlers.
+The origins of the village, located on the Grindstone Creek and crossed by the historic Dundas Street road, dates from 1805.
+Alexander Brown, a retired fur company trader, was awarded land and established a small sawmill near the Great Falls.
+In 1823, Ebenezer Culver Griffin, an ambitious young industrialist, saw the potential that the Grindstone Creek possessed.
+Following his purchase of Brown’s property, Griffin had the land surveyed for village lots and constructed mills along the creek to serve the needs of the pioneer settlers.

 Located in an area known as Vinegar Hill in the North-east and oldest part of the village, the Union Cemetery contains over 800 monuments erected as memorials to early pioneers.
 A village school house was built on part of the property in 1827 and used by the Methodists on Sunday morning and the Presbyterians in the afternoon.
 The name Union Cemetery originates from another joint venture between the two churches when they agreed to share the cost of maintaining a burial ground in the village.

 The cemetery property was purchased from E.C.
 Griffin by George Bush in 1843, but it was almost certainly in use before this transaction occurred as over a dozen stones date from the 1830s and Griffin’s name appears on the original cemetery plan which is undated.
 In 1846 this property at the end of William Street was transferred to the Trustees of the Waterdown Chapel and in 1849 another plot was sold by Absolom Griffin, a prosperous mill owner and brother of E.C.
 Griffin to the Trustees of the Wesleyan Methodist Church.